 The same quality has been transmitted by the company to its digital products, which are among the best digital pianos available on the market.

 In this guide, I will try to help you finding the ideal solution among the Japanese manufacturer’s huge catalog, selecting from a list of the five most popular Kawai digital pianos, starting from an entry-level product to one of the best stage pianos ever created.

-And before moving on, please use the table below to compare a handful of wonderful Kawai pianos based on everything from weight and price to average customer ratings:
+And before moving on, please use the table below to compare see how a powerful Kawai digital piano stands against other popular digital pianos on the market:

 TOP FIVE FOR KAWAI

 For this comparison, we’ve picked five distinct models that differ in price range, features and applications.
 But since we want to suggest the best Kawai digital piano for students and intermediates, we won’t exceed a budget of $2000.

 Therefore, you will not find Kawai’s most expensive products in this article, nor the high quality wooden digital grand pianos that the company produces nowadays, as they’re clearly directed to a more professional and demanding audience.

 That said, let’s discover the five instruments that we’ll be discussing today: